onlabsorg/olojs/docs/stdlib.md

 * `join`: is just NodeJS' `path.join`
 * `normalize`: is just NodeJS' `path.normalize`
 * `resolve`: is NodeJS' `path.resolve` assuming always `/` as root

+## json

+The json library exposes the following methods to parse and stringify json data:

+* `json.parse(text)`: converts the JSON text to an object,
+* `json.stringify(object, [spaces])`: converts the provided object to a JSON string, optionally with the given number of indentation spaces